buetow/japi/README.txt

 NAME
     japi - A Humble Jira API Tool

+    This is a small and simple command line tool to be used manually or via cron to fetch the newest unresolved and unclosed tickets from a Jira project.

+    It might be usefull to write the results every hour to a local file and do a "cat ~/.issues" every time you open a new shell.

+    CAUTION: You may also need to install the "JIRA::REST" module from CPAN manually.
+It's not included in standard Debian GNU/Linux Wheezy yet.

 SYNOPSIS
     Synopsis: japi [--debug] [--help] [--version] [--passfile]
     [--jira_apiversion <STRING>] [--jira_query <STRING>] [--jira_uribase